Flu Vaccination September 2019 to March 2020

-We offer a Flu vaccination service to those of our patients who meet NHS eligibility criteria.
-Nasal spray immunisation should be available for eligible children from mid-late October.
+We offer a Flu vaccination service to those of our patients who meet NHS eligibility criteria - please see our FAQs below about alternative vaccination options if you are ineligible.
 Flu vaccination is recommended for all pregnant women but not when no longer pregnant unless other risk factors present.

-All vaccinations will be given in appointments this year:
+All vaccinations will be given via appointments: (no drop-in clinics)

 Attending an appointment with one of our nursing staff?
-You will probably be able to have your vaccination then - let the nurse/HCA know that you want the flu jab too.
-If they confirm you are eligible but are unable to vaccinate you at that time for any reason, please book a Flu clinic appointment when you return to Reception.
-This service will start when vaccine stock available which is anticipated to be around 13th September
+You may be able to have your vaccination then - let the nurse/HCA know that you want the flu jab too.
+If they confirm you are eligible but are unable to vaccinate you at that time please book a Flu clinic appointment when you return to Reception.

-Otherwise, book a Flu Clinic appointment - in person at Reception or over the phone.
-Due to the different vaccine arrangements this year we are not currently making appointments available online via Patient Access.
+Otherwise, book a Flu Clinic appointment - in person at Reception or over the phone or via Online Services

 Adult Flu vaccination

 Please see the NHS website for more information.
-The vaccine used for patients aged 65 and over is supplied by Seqirus and the 18-64 year old vaccine is supplied by Sanofi (Quadrivalent) - for more information including safety & efficacy of these vaccines, see the Vaccine Knowledge Project page for Inactivated Flu vaccine
+The vaccine used for patients aged 65 and over is supplied by Seqirus (FluAd) and the 18-64 year old vaccine is supplied by Sanofi (Quadrivalent) - for more information including safety & efficacy of these vaccines, see the Vaccine Knowledge Project page for Inactivated Flu vaccine

 Child Flu immunisation

-Nasal spray immunisation will be offered at school to eligible children (Reception through to Year 5 inclusive) by North Somerset Community Partnership.
+School Flu service: Nasal spray immunisation will be offered at school to eligible children (Reception through to Year 6 inclusive) by North Somerset Community Partnership.
 This should be provided between October to December - see the NSCP website for more information.
-If missed at school please call 01275 373104 to arrange for your child to attend a NSCP clinic - please do not contact the practice as we cannot provide vaccination for healthy school-aged children (children of primary school age with clinical risk factors can be vaccinated by the practice, either on request or by referral from the School Flu service).
+If missed at school please call 01275 373104 to arrange for your child to attend a NSCP clinic (booking essential) - please do not contact the practice as we cannot provide vaccination for healthy school-aged children (children of primary school age with clinical risk factors can be vaccinated by the practice, either on request or by referral from the School Flu service).
 Please note: the School Flu service can only provide nasal flu vaccination - unless your child has clinical risk factors and can be given Flu vaccination by our practice, the choice is to receive Nasal Flu immunisation or no immunisation.

 Frequently Asked Questions about eligibility/vaccination arrangements: